Need to get the kids (and yourself) out of the house for the day? Try one of these day trips and unique tours for a new view on Florida.

 The cracker-style visitor center houses a theater, where guests watch a 14-minute how-to video about making OJ – from choosing the right orange to cleaning and packaging.
 The history of Lake Wales is also highlighted for visitors.

 In the museum, mementos and artifacts help trace the history of Florida’s Natural juices.
-For the younger set, there’s a button-pushing machine that demonstrates the squeezing process.
+Some family road trip ideas for the younger set, there’s a button-pushing machine that demonstrates the squeezing process.
 And, of course, all kids like to push buttons (no pun intended)!

-Some other family road trip ideas include stopping by a local store to buy some gift items like lemon trees, orange trees, Florida’s Natural T-shirts, and other citrus-themed gifts so you won’t go home empty-handed.
+Gift items like lemon trees, orange trees, Florida’s Natural T-shirts, and other citrus-themed gifts are all on hand so you won’t go home empty-handed.
 These make great souvenirs for teachers and friends back home.

 A Train Ride to Remember